Arrivederci Italy: Azzurri lose World Cup playoff to Sweden

 The rot started long before Ventura took charge.

 After winning the World Cup in 2006 for a fourth time, Italy went out at the group stage of the next two editions.
-It fared somewhat better at the European Championship, reaching the final in 2012 and going out in the quarterfinals in 2008 and 2016.
+It fared somewhat better at the European Championship, reaching the final in 2012 and quarterfinal elimination in 2008 and 2016.

 However, Antonio Conte's Italy side overachieved in France last year, when it surprisingly beat Spain in the round of 16 before losing on penalties to world champion Germany.